 On the other hand, during the month of June the founding festivals of Las Palmas de Gran Canaria take place.
 With which, for approximately two weeks the City Council schedules a series of events and concerts for its celebration.
 Finally, the big party takes place on the eve of San Juan (June 23) around Las Canteras beach.
 This night the residents meet at the beach and many of them even bathe to the sound of fireworks.

-Gran Canaria Travel Guides
+Guides to Gran Canaria

 Finally, if you want to know more about the most authentic side of Gran Canaria island, as well as about the restaurants we frequent, you can not miss our local guides of the island.
 Stop wasting your time looking for information here and there, we have all you need here!